Red: In sports

 Rosso Corsa is the red international motor racing color of cars entered by teams from Italy.
 Since the 1920s Italian race cars of Alfa Romeo, Maserati, Lancia, and later Ferrari and Abarth have been painted with a color known as rosso corsa ("racing red").
 National colors were mostly replaced in Formula One by commercial sponsor liveries in 1968, but unlike most other teams, Ferrari always kept the traditional red, although the shade of the color varies.
+Ducati traditionally run red factory bikes in motorcycle World Championship racing.

 The color is commonly used for professional sports teams in Canada and the United States with eleven Major League Baseball teams, eleven National Hockey League teams, seven National Football League teams and eleven National Basketball Association teams prominently featuring some shade of the color.
 The color is also featured in the league logos of Major League Baseball, the National Football League and the National Basketball Association.
 In the National Football League, a red flag is thrown by the head coach to challenge a referee's decision during the game.
 During the 1950s when red was strongly associated with communism in the United States, the modern Cincinnati Reds team was known as the "Redlegs" and the term was used on baseball cards.
 After the red scare faded, the team was known as the "Reds" again.

 In boxing, red is often the color used on a fighter's gloves.
 George Foreman wore the same red trunks he used during his loss to Muhammad Ali when he defeated Michael Moorer 20 years later to regain the title he lost.
 Boxers named or nicknamed "red" include Red Burman, Ernie "Red" Lopez, and his brother Danny "Little Red" Lopez.